top of page

 IMG_6047_edited.jpg

 The Briarcombe Institute is a 501(c)(3) nonprofit organization dedicated to connecting artists and cultural organizations with the resources needed to thrive.
-Our focus is in amplifying stories that have been historically suppressed and cultivating magic in order to reimagine a more just world.
+We cultivate creativity, civility, genius and magic in order to reimagine a more just and beautiful world.

 image00047_edited_edited.png

-The Artist Residency Program at The Briarcombe Institute is reopening.
-Join our mailing list to stay up to date on our latest announcements.
+The residency program at The Briarcombe Institute is hosting and supporting artists, thinkers and doers to work and thrive on site.
+Residencies are by invitation through the Briarcombe advisory board.
+Join our mailing list to stay up to date on our latest updates and announcements.

 CaterinaFake_Photo.png